socadk/design-practice-repository/activities/DPR-TacticDDD.md

 ### More Information

 * There is a free DDD reference providing pattern summaries ([PDF](http://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf), [Word](http://domainlanguage.com/wp-content/uploads/2016/05/PatternSummariesUnderCreativeCommons.doc)) and a [DDD glossary](http://dddcommunity.org/resources/ddd_terms/) on the community website.
-* Michael Ploed shares his presentation slides on [Slide Deck](https://speakerdeck.com/mploed) and also has a [DDD e-book](https://leanpub.com/ddd-by-example) on LeanPub @Ploed:2019:HDDD.
+* M. Ploed shares his presentation slides on [Slide Deck](https://speakerdeck.com/mploed) and also has a [DDD e-book](https://leanpub.com/ddd-by-example) on LeanPub @Ploed:2019:HDDD.
 * The DDD Europe organization has published the ["Domain-Driven Design: The First 15 Years"](https://leanpub.com/ddd_first_15_years/) on LeanPub, a collection of "old and new essays" by "prominent authors in the software design world".
 * The IBM Cloud Garage introduces tactic DDD [here](https://www.ibm.com/garage/method/practices/code/domain-driven-design).
+The connection to service API design is discussed in a [side bar of the pattern language Cloud Adoption Patterns](https://kgb1001001.github.io/cloudadoptionpatterns/Cloud-Native-Architecture/Sidebar-API-Entity.html).
 * Consult [this web page](https://www.ifs.hsr.ch/index.php?id=15666&L=4) for additional pointers.